 The third best time to drink Whey Protein is breakfast.

 A bit like pre-workout, the important thing here is to provide a source of quality protein, whether in the form of Whey, eggs or tuna.

 So, if any quality protein source will do, what is breakfast doing here?

 Above all for being extremely practical and easy to consume.

 The best source of protein in this meal is the one you eat.

 If you are in a hurry and don't have time to prepare an omelet, or any prepared meal, using this supplement is better than a low protein breakfast.

-Oatmeal with Whey is an excellent way to start the day, and if you want to gain weight, Whey with oatmeal and peanut butter is almost magical.
+Oat with Whey is a great way to start the day, and if you want to gain weight, Whey with oats and peanut butter is almost magical.

 Any other meal